 Tell us about that story.
 I always find it super interesting how we got in and my readers know, I had to kill my ex-husband to get into publishing.
 I was going through a horrible divorce when I wrote my first mystery novel and nobody was behaving, so I killed him in it.
 That’s my story.
 I had to do it in the book because felony orange is not my color, so I couldn’t go to jail.
 How did you get into this?

-It’s a similar story.
+There is a symbiotic relationship between the outer and inner when it comes to confidence, how you feel, move, and take action.
+Share on XIt’s a similar story.
 I didn’t kill my husband, although maybe I should have, now that I know your story.
 This was the defining moment of my life because if you rewind my life many years ago, it did not look like how it looks now.
 It was very different.
 I’ll try to condense it is that, once upon a time in a land far away named Chicago, that’s where I’m from.
 I lived this traditional life.
 I had the traditional picket fence, job as a therapist and I practiced that for over ten years at that point before I moved here to LA.
 I had two small kids at that time and everything was going on as planned.
 We pick up, we moved across the country to LaLa Land and we land here.
 Issues are going on in this little fairytale.

 There I was, all alone in this new castle, this new foreign land.
 Everything went crashing down.
 Life as I knew it, compeletely stopped.
 The record stopped basically.
 You know when there’s that defining moment, and maybe you have a similar moment where you look ahead of you and there’s a fork in the road.
 You can go down one path or the other.
 I have to tell you, at that moment, I was going down a dark path.
 My clothes reflected the dark period as I call it.
 If you saw me back then, what I looked like was this sad, frumpy mom.
 I was still wearing my nursing bras.
 It wasn’t nursing any longer with Birkenstocks.

 I hadn’t crossed over to the UGG yet.
 I thought it was ridiculous that the Californians were wearing UGG coming from Chicago, but now guilty as charged.
 I wear them because I get called at 50.
 What happened is I look in the mirror and all I had in my closet were these black ginormous clothes that were three sizes too big for me.
-I had a splash of beige in my closet to mix it up a littleI recognized and realized that my clothes are reflection of where I was at.
+I had a splash of beige in my closet to mix it up a little.
+I recognized and realized that my clothes are a reflection of where I was at.
 I was going down this dark path, not knowing how to get out of my own way.
 Here I was a therapist, I should know better.

 I had a ton of support.
 My friends rallied, my family came to help out with the kids.
 I went through counseling myself and I was completely stuck.
 What I’m about to tell you that changes the course of not only my life, but what I teach because up until that moment, I believed that you had to work from the inside out in order to create change for yourself.
-“You’ve got to do all this inside work.
+“You’ve got to do all this inside work.”
 I had done a ton of inside work.
 I remember looking in the mirror one day and hating what I saw.
 I said, “I‘m fed up.
 I’m going to go shopping.
 I hate the way I look.”
 It was shopping therapy.

-I go to the department store and I think I’m upleveling myself by getting new clothes, but no. I’m picking all the same things, black, three sizes too big.
+I go to the department store and I think I’m up–leveling myself by getting new clothes, but no. I’m picking all the same things, black, three sizes too big.
 I remember having a pile of those black clothes in my arms and then this personal shopper was watching me.
 She comes up and she says, “Ma’am, I’ve been watching you.
-I think you should try this one.
+I think you should try this one.”
 She holds up this red dress that looked like three sizes too small.
-I said, “That’s sweet of you, but it’s not my size and that is not my color.
+I said, “That’s sweet of you, but it’s not my size and that is not my color.”
 She says, “It is your size.
 It is your color.
-Try it on.
+Try it on.”
 I call it my room red dress moment.
 It was like she hit me over the head with that red dress.
-Like a vortex, everything came in and I’m like, I need to try on and do something different here to get moving.
+Like a vortex, everything came in and I’m like, “I need to try on and do something different here to get moving.”

 I slip on this dress begrudgingly and I twirl around like Cinderella.
 I look in the mirror and I couldn’t believe what I saw.
 I saw a princess.
-I was like, I cannot believe that this is me.
+I was like, “I cannot believe that this is me.
 I hadn’t seen me in so long.”
 I bought the red dress that day almost as a costume, to be honest, because I still don’t feel it.
 I went out into the world and I started marinating in it.
 All this magic that you heard in my bio started happening to me.
 What I realized is that there was a symbiotic relationship between the outer and the inner when it comes to confidence, when it comes to how you feel, move and take action.
 It wasn’t superficial.

 There’s a lot of research since then doing what I do that backs that up.
 It wasn’t until I got comfortable being seen.
 That’s what it was is that my black clothes were acting as a cloak to keep me invisible from those alien men because I was scared.
 I didn’t know how to flirt with them or talk to them.
 I’m sure you can relate.
-When embraced being seen, having a voice and coming into my own, that’s when my confidence started growing.
+When I embraced being seen, having a voice and coming into my own, that’s when my confidence started growing.
 That’s when I started attracting all these things in my life.
 That’s what I do now.
 I flipped the script.
 I no longer practice from the inside out.
 I start from the outside and then go in, which is a little unconventional and different.

-I believe that when you dial in your marketing and you know this from a business standpoint but we, as people, are no different.
+You had to work from the inside out in order to create change for yourself.
+Share on XI believe that when you dial in your marketing and you know this from a business standpoint but we, as people, are no different.
 When we market ourselves as the datable, sexy and beautiful person that we are with confidence in the way that we move in our body and the way that we wear our clothes, the way we even like express ourselves, our presentation, that is when people get to know the inside.
 It works hand-in-hand and that’s where The Charisma Quotient formula came about.
 That’s the name of my podcast and hopefully, my book one day.
 I’m going to be pitching soon.
 We have it together and I’m super excited about it.

 Dating is like marketing.
 You have to be authentic.
 You have to know who you are.
 How do you embrace that journey?
-There’s so much marketing out there that is like, “We go out on a first date, within 30 seconds, I’m asking you to buy something, which is the equivalent of let’s get married within the first 30 seconds.
+There’s so much marketing out there that is like, “We go out on a first date, within 30 seconds, I’m asking you to buy something,” which is the equivalent of “let’s get married” within the first 30 seconds.
 What do you do in dating and how can we relate that back to marketing?

 That’s one of the first things that I like to look at because I am a therapist, an image expert, and a dating coach.
 I have this holistic view of people.
 We’re multidimensional right.
 Too many times people do all this work on the inside, but yet they don’t put themselves out there that’s congruent with who they are inside.
 What I always tell people, when I work with your style, for instance, getting like a dateable style as they call it or working on your body language that sends signals out to the world that you’re interested and interesting is that it’s not changing who you are, but it’s about marketing yourself so someone gets to know who you are and it’s crucial.
 Especially in COVID land, when we’re all doing online dating, it’s important to dial in your marketing because you can be this great, fantastic person.

 If your pictures look like crap, you’re not going to get found.
 I don’t care how great you are.
 I was working with this woman, for instance.
 She was doing a virtual program that I have.
 It was funny because again she had a lot of inside work to do.
 She was attracting narcissists and emotionally unavailable men.
-I said, “We first have to dial in your marketing because who you are as a person is totally incongruent with what you’re putting out there on your profile.
+I said, “We first have to dial in your marketing because who you are as a person is totally incongruent with what you’re putting out there on your profile.”
 I’ve been known to lift the hood of the engine and take a deep dive into not just your pictures, but your conversations and it’s no different than a book.

 I want to know how people are telling their stories to each other and it is the same.
 It’s amazing to me and with this woman, how not only her pictures were off, but even how she was flowing with her conversation.
 What was funny is that she had this beautiful picture of her that was awesome, that she should have put the first picture that the guys should have seen because she looks super sexy.
-It was like a professionally welllit done picture, but then all her other ones were crap.
+It was like a professionally well–lit done picture, but then all her other ones were crap.
 She looked bitty and then the picture was of a mountain.
-I’m like, “This is a picture of a mountain, not you.
-Then there was another picture of her in sweats, thashe didn’t have any makeup on, the light was bad.
+I’m like, “This is a picture of a mountain, not you.”
+Then there was another picture of her in sweats, that she didn’t have any makeup on, the light was bad.

-I’m like, “You’re only as good as your worst picture and this is true.
+I’m like, “You’re only as good as your worst picture and this is true.”
 You know this, ladies, if you’re reading this, you’ve seen this in the men.
 You’ll see a cute guy.
-You’re like, “He’s cute.
+You’re like, “He’s cute.”
 You start thumbing through and you’re like, “Eh.”
 If there’s one bad picture, you’ll swipe left or you’ll not give him a chance.
 It’s important to look at that.
 With this woman, I had start embracing her femininity and getting new pictures done.
 We looked at dresses that put her in a better light and we put her in something red.
 By the way, that’s a trick because men love red and that is a marketing trick.
 Once we put in her new pictures and believe me, it wasn’t easy.

 That was part of her issue is that she didn’t like to be advertising herself like that, but she recognized that was part of the problem.
 It was a deeper issue.
 Not wanting to be seen as a sexy woman was something that she was getting caught up in.
 Even the fact of embracing that side of her was huge.
 Once we put up those pictures, you better believe a whole new inventory came through a man.
 In that inventory, was a guy who ended up being her boyfriend.
 That’s what I’m talking about.
 It’s giving people opportunity as they put themselves out there so that people recognize that beauty and beauty is both inside and out, but it’s got to be congruent in how you look and also how you feel.

-That is interesting because if you’ve ever been online, you’ve rejected men for the same reason likeAm I dating your dog?
-Am I dating those grandchildren?
+That is interesting because if you’ve ever been online, you’ve rejected men for the same reason like, “Am I dating your dog?
+Am I dating those grandchildren?”
 Some of the pictures people put up are funny.

-We think as women we’re different than men and we get down on men being like, “Men are pigs and they’re all visual.
+We think as women we’re different than men and we get down on men being like, “Men are pigs and they’re all visual.”
 I’m sorry, so are we.
 I had a Flirt Immersion virtual day and it was so much fun.
 I was teaching women how to flirt.
 I had a panel of men come in.
 We were asking men questions, what they found sexy and what they liked to women.
 We did a speed dating event.
-It was super eyeopening for women to see that we all look at and want the same things, but we go at it maybe a little bit differently.
+It was super eye–opening for women to see that we all look at and want the same things, but we go at it maybe a little bit differently.
 There was one exercise I did where I put up a picture of a real profile of a guy that I found on Bumble.

-I said, “Would you date him? lot of the women were like, “Yes.
+I said, “Would you date him?”
+A lot of the women were like, “Yes.
 He’s cute.”
 We’re getting all these things.
 I said, “Here’s his next picture.
-Now, what do you think?
+Now, what do you think?”
 Everyone’s like, “Boo.
 Swipe left.
-No way.
-I’m like, “Ladies, this is the same guy.
+No way.”
+I’m like, “Ladies, this is the same guy.”
 You see how powerful first impressions are.
 Here’s a little research that it only takes now seven seconds to make a first impression.
 Within those seven seconds, you’re making a judgment call on two things.
 Number one is the clothes that people are wearing and number two is the attitude that they have.
 Meaning, their facial expressions, how their body language is and 93% of communication is non-verbal.
 It’s not even what you say is as important in how you show up.
 That includes your energy and what you’re putting out there.
 Whether it’s online or offline, how approachable are you?
 What are you marketing when you’re putting yourself out there?
 Are you marketing the resting bitch face or the, “Don’t talk to me or I’m available?”
 Do you see yourself?

-lot of professional women have trouble dating and now that you’re talking about this, I’m one of those from the 80s who blew through the glass ceiling, but I also don’t think I date well because I tend to be the leader in the room, which sometimes you have to relinquish a little bit.
+A lot of professional women have trouble dating and now that you’re talking about this, I’m one of those from the ‘80s who blew through the glass ceiling, but I also don’t think I date well because I tend to be the leader in the room, which sometimes you have to relinquish a little bit.
 It’s interesting you said that.
 What am I going to do?

 Most of the women that I work with are high achievers, very successful and go-getters.
 What has happened a lot as women have gotten stronger in the workforce and we become more independent and finding our voice, we’ve also been losing something and that is our femininity and how we are able to receive.
 I think that it’s like the pendulum.
 We were over here in one era of our life and now we’re fighting for something else.
 With that, we’re losing the ability to receive.
 I work with as many men as I do women.
 I hear it from the horse’s mouth and they tell me that a lot of times, they feel like they have no role or place anymore.

-They want to give to women, but women are like, “We don’t need you.
-What I’m seeing out there ithat a lot of times people standstill.
+They want to give to women, but women are like, “We don’t need you.”
+What I’m seeing out there is that a lot of times people standstill.
 Both genders have our responsibility when it comes to approachability.
 The women are getting mad at the men because they’re not alpha enough.
-I need a strong man.”
+“I need a strong man.”
 I hear that all the time.
 The men are like, “The women aren’t approachable.”
-They’re putting up a guard like, “I don’t need no man.
+They’re putting up a guard like, “I don’t need no man.”
 Quite honestly, they don’t in the sense of financial, but at the end of the day, as women, we all want to find that person to be cherished, to be loved, to have someone give to us.

 If you put that shield up, you’re not allowing for that.
 This is something that I’ve been talking to many women about and even why I do these Flirt Workshops to help women understand that it’s not about dumbing down or dialing back who you are.
 It’s allowing that softness, that playfulness, the femininity to also come out to balance that also independence.
 Otherwise, I find that this is one of the biggest complaints that a lot of high achievers have.